tflugo1942/Sitecore-Search-TS-SDK-Starter-Kit/README.md

 # SE Search Demo Starter Kit

 Welcome!
 This repository is used for custom sitecore Search demos within the SE organization.
-It is built using NextJs.
+It is built on NextJs and leverages the [Sitecore Search JS SDK for React](https://doc.sitecore.com/search/en/developers/search-js-sdk-for-react/introduction-to-sitecore-search-js-sdk-for-react.html).

 ## Table of contents
 - [Prerequisites](#prerequisites)